tidy-finance/website/docs/51_constrained_optimization_and_backtesting.md

 $$A' = \begin{pmatrix}1 & 1& \ldots&1 \\1 & 0 &\ldots&0\\0 & 1 &\ldots&0\\\vdots&&\ddots&\vdots\\0&0&\ldots&1\end{pmatrix}'\qquad b_0 = \begin{pmatrix}1\\0\\\vdots\\0\end{pmatrix}.$$

 Before we dive into constrained optimization, we revisit the *unconstrained* problem and replicate the analytical solutions for the minimum variance and efficient portfolio weights from above.
 We verify that the output is equal to the above solution.
 Note that `near()` is a safe way to compare two vectors for pairwise equality.
-The alternative `==` is sensitive to small differences that may occur due to the representation of floating points on a computer while `near()` has a built in tolerance.
+The alternative `==` is sensitive to small differences that may occur due to the representation of floating points on a computer, while `near()` has a built-in tolerance.
 As just discussed, we set `Amat` to a matrix with a column of ones and `bvec` to 1 to enforce the constraint that weights must sum up to one. `meq=1` means that one (out of one) constraints must be satisfied with equality.

 ```r